PrairieLearn/PrairieLearn/docs/questionSharing.md

 1. On your course admin page, visit the 'sharing' tab
 2. Choose a sharing name for your course
-3. Add `"sharedPublicly": true` to the `info.json` file of questions you would like to share publicly
+3. Add `"sharePublicly": true` to the `info.json` file of questions you would like to share publicly
-4. Optionally, add `"sharedSourcePublicly": true` to the `info.json` file if you would like people to also be able to view and copy the source code of your question.
+4. Optionally, add `"shareSourcePublicly": true` to the `info.json` file if you would like people to also be able to view and copy the source code of your question.
 5. Anyone with a PrairieLearn account may preview your question, and any PrairieLearn course may now use it by referencing it in their assessments